PUBNAVETRA · A Purple Wins Instrument

 • Does not close execution gaps

-• Does not consult, coach, or advise on change programs
+• Does not run change programs or advisory work

 • Does not deliver transformation work